cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 ### Unit website

-You **won't** need to visit LMS/Blackboard to obtain teaching materials -- you'll only need to visit the LMS to access lecture recordings, and to submit online quizzes or tests.
+You **won't** need to visit the Blackboard LMS to obtain teaching materials -- you'll only need to visit it to access lecture recordings.

 ### Announcements